chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 console.log(personInfo.nameLength); // still 5 😭
 ```

 Doing this “eagerly” means that we computed the values of `name`, `nameLength`, and `remaining` when we assigned each of the derived properties, `nameLength`, `remaining`, and `showError`.
 We did *not* create a function which references those properties, which we could use to evaluate their values at a later time.
-To do that in the constructor, we could define `nameLength`, `remaining`, and `showError` as arrow functions, taking advantage of the fact that closures get a reference to the values they use from their enclosing scope:[^closures-classes]
+To do that in the constructor, we could define `nameLength`, `remaining`, and `showError` as arrow functions, taking advantage of the fact that closures get a reference to the values they use from their enclosing scope:[^dual]

 ```js
 const MAX_LENGTH = 10;